|

 she played her most significant historical role as an eagle-eyed decoder in British wartime intelligence.

-In May 1941, the Bismarck, Germany’s mightiest warship, had become a prime target after it sank one of England’s most powerful vessels, the battle cruiser Hood, in the battle of the Denmark Strait, between Iceland and Greenland.
+In May 1941, Germany’s mightiest warship, had become a prime target after it sank one of England’s most powerful vessels, the battle cruiser Hood, in the battle of the Denmark Strait, between Iceland and Greenland.

 Much of the British fleet was in search of the Bismarck, which was presumed to have withdrawn to the North Atlantic around Norway.